lifthrasiir/angolmois-rust/README.md

 Clone this repo and run the following commands (yes, you need the MinGW shell for Windows):

-    git submodule init
-    git submodule update
-    make
+    cargo build --release
+    target/release/angolmois --help

-You require the most recent Rust master.
-Consider using unofficial nightly builds if you don't want to compile rustc.
-(See the [separate document](https://github.com/mozilla/rust/wiki/Doc-how-to-install-an-unofficial-nightly-for-Windows) for Windows.)
+You require the most recent Rust master and [Cargo](https://github.com/rust-lang/cargo).
+You can install nightlies for both.

 ### Why did you put everything to one file?